What Happens When You Drink Heavy Water

 What will you do for the sake of science?
 If you’re Cody from Cody’s Lab you risk radiation and even poisoning your body.

 But hopefully, his passion for science also made him check out the risks before he started this video.

 I love that Cody reminded me that science—chemistry specifically—is so intricate, even one proton or neutron can result in a total transformation.

 Water itself is fascinating.
 And as humans, we’re reliant on it.

 But one change in the chemical structure and what we need becomes what we should fear.

-Deuterium oxide, water's slightly overweight chemical brother, is even more interesting.
+Deuterium oxide, water's slightly overweight brother, is even more interesting than water.
+But what is heavy water and why do we call it overweight?
 Unlike regular dihydrogen monoxide, deuterium oxide contains hydrogen with a mass of 2, meaning that a neutron has joined in with the proton.
-This makes the deuterium oxide 10 percent heavier than regular water.
-When frozen, it sinks rather than floats like a typical ice cube.
+This doubles the mass of the hydrogen and makes the deuterium oxide 10 percent heavier than regular water you consume daily.

 Too much heavy water can be toxic, as it slows down the body's chemical reactions.
-However, Cody didn't drink nearly enough to do significant damage.
+Cody from Cody's Lab decided to subject himself to some heavy water testing.
+And to make sure his findings weren’t subjective, he asked a friend to taste too.
+Their findings were the same.
+However, they didn't drink nearly enough to do significant damage.
+Or so we hope.

 Via Cody's Lab

 Morningstar built a metaverse when Mark Zuckerberg was two years old.
 He does not see any difference in his version and the one Meta is building now.